schorlem/capstone_project/README.md

 we will be using needs at least 15gb of RAM.

 2. Install anaconda as explained in step 5 of the blog post.
 Do not installing just tensorflow and keras with pip install.
-Instsall the complete virtual environment with conda and activate it using the commands below:
+Install the complete virtual environment with conda and activate it using the commands below:

     ```bash